Balance sheet: Personal

-A personal balance sheet lists current assets such as cash in checking accounts and savings accounts, long-term assets such as common stock and real estate, current liabilities such as loan debt and mortgage debt due, or overdue, long-term liabilities such as mortgage and other loan debt.
+A personal balance sheet lists current assets such as cash in checking accounts and savings accounts, long-term assets such as common stock and real estate, current liabilities such as loan debt and mortgage debt due or overdue, and long-term liabilities such as mortgage and other loan debt.
 Securities and real estate values are listed at market value rather than at historical cost or cost basis.
 Personal net worth is the difference between an individual's total assets and total liabilities.

 US small business

 A small business balance sheet lists current assets such as cash, accounts receivable, and inventory, fixed assets such as land, buildings, and equipment, intangible assets such as patents, and liabilities such as accounts payable, accrued expenses, and long-term debt.
 Contingent liabilities such as warranties are noted in the footnotes to the balance sheet.
 The small business's equity is the difference between total assets and total liabilities.